BenoitAdam/nullDC4Wii/README.md

 ### I hate AI !

 It's ok, you have the right, but without AI this project wouldn't have been resurected.
 AI for code is really a big help, definitly not the same thing with AI generated images and videos.
 For information AI for image ask ~10x more power, AI for video ask ~100x more power.
+A Wii is also using 20x less power than a PS4/PS5.

 Reduce CO2 emission & grow trees is the plan for the planet.
+Also prevent stupid people throwing their cigarett butt & firmly condemn pyromaniacs.

 ### do you have a discord ?